 This is also a seriously popular show - repeats have been known to get eight million or more viewers, and they can be found pretty often at that.
 However, the ratings did eventually decline, leading the BBC to announce that Series 12 would be the last.

 Provides examples of:

-- Badass Family: Gerry's extended paternal family are more or less confirmed to be this in Season 6 episode "Meat is Murder" therein it's revealed that his father, uncle and cousins and other Smithfield Market stallholders launched a Curb-Stomp Battle revenge attack on a loan shark who had tried to force Gerry into becoming a Dirty Cop and they won, the cousins involved remember this rather fondly, unnerving Jack in the process.
+- Badass Family: Gerry's extended paternal family are more or less confirmed to be this in Season 6 episode "Meat is Murder" wherein it's revealed that his father, uncle and cousins and other Smithfield Market stallholders launched a Curb-Stomp Battle revenge attack on a loan shark who had tried to force Gerry into becoming a Dirty Cop and they won.
+The cousins involved remember this rather fondly, unnerving Jack in the process.

 - Backstory of the Day: Gerry seems to go back and forth between having a phobia of deeply wooded areas and not.
 He is afraid in "17 Years of Nothing" and "Into the Woods", but seems perfectly at home in "Wicca Work" (at least until his bad tea trip).

 - Becoming the Mask: In the episode "Only The Brave" it turns out the murderer was Reverse Mole Knowles who had gone native in the gang he was sent in to investigate.

 - Beef Bandage: In "The Curate's Egg", Fiona holds a slab of beef wellington on Danny's eye after he is punched by her father.